arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-12-20-indiebio-creating-the-future-of-food.md

 <img src="/img/salmon-fillet.jpeg" width="100%"/>

+> _Where will fresh salmon come from in the future?_

 Gupta’s key example of how cell ag can disrupt the food supply chain was seafood.
 “Think about fish.
 You’ve got fisherman going into the ocean.
 Those fishermen go to the docks, and then you have dock workers that unload the fish and hand it off to the local distributors.
 That local distributor then sends it to Whole Foods, or the restaurant.
 You have all those chains that, again, will go away.”

 Cell ag would allow for fresher seafood in landlocked areas by locally producing it.
 “If you’re in Iowa, you’re going to have _fresh_ fish.”